shakacode/react_on_rails/docs/basics/upgrading-react-on-rails.md

 ## Upgrading to v12
 * Make sure that you are on a relatively more recent version of rails and webpacker.
+* If the webpacker webpack config files exist, then React on Rails will not override the default assets:precompile setup by rails/webpacker.
+The fix is to remove the JS files inside of config/webpack, like config/webpack/production.js.
+* If you're using the internalization helper, then set `config.i18n_output_format = 'js'`.
+You can later update to the default JSON format as you will need to update your usage of that file.

 * Updated API for ReactOnRails.register.

 In order to solve the issues regarding React Hooks compatibility, the number of parameters